splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

 ```

 #### Static Profile configuration
-Static Profile are used when they are defined on list of profile in inventory configuration in `poller`
+Static Profile are used when they are defined on a list of profiles in inventory configuration in `poller`
 service [Inventory configuration](../poller-configuration/#configure-inventory).
-Static Profile are executed
+Static Profiles are executed
-even if SmartProfile flag in inventory is set to false.
+even if the SmartProfile flag in inventory is set to false.
-To configure Static Profile following value need to be set in `profiles` section:
+To configure Static Profile following value needs to be set in `profiles` section:

  - `ProfileName` - define as subsection key in `profiles`.
     - `frequency` - define interval between executing SNMP gets in second.